 What are the different types of eating disorders?

-The different types of eating disorders can be confusing.
-You or your loved one may have one or more eating disorders, so it is best to get some background information about the types of eating disorders to help you move forward.
+If you have noticed you or your loved one engaging in some disordered eating behaviors, it might be helpful to get some background information about the different types of eating disorders to help you move forward.

 ARFID (Avoidant Restrictive Food Intake Disorder)